glpi-project/docdev/source/plugins/hooks.rst

 Items business related
 ++++++++++++++++++++++

-Hooks that can do some busines stuff on items.
+Hooks that can do some business stuff on items.

 ``item_empty``
    When a new (empty) item has been created.
 Allow to change / add fields.